Close

 • Full name, passport number, nationality, and relationship to the host.

-• Purpose of your trip to the U.S. (tourism, business, family visit, etc.).
+• Purpose of your trip to the U.S., whether for tourism, business, family visit, or other reasons.

-• Duration of your intended stay (dates of arrival and departure).
+• Duration of your intended stay, including travel dates.

 • Details of Your Stay:

-• Address where you will be staying during your visit (e.g., host's home address or hotel details).
+• Address where you will be staying during your visit, such as the host's home address or hotel details.

 • The host's intention to provide for your accommodations, meals, and any other financial responsibilities, if applicable.

-• A declaration from the host regarding their financial responsibility for your trip, including travel expenses and living costs.
+• A declaration from the host regarding their financial support, including housing, travel expenses, and living costs.
 This is especially important if you do not have the funds to support yourself during your stay.

 • Reason for Invitation:

-• A brief explanation of why the invitation is being extended, such as attending a family event, vacationing, or business meetings.
+• A brief explanation of why the invitation is being extended, such as the purpose of the visit, attending a family event, vacationing, or business meetings.

 08